maxotto/bvp/README.md

 `https://example.com/index.html?p=DemoPano`

 ## Objects supported
-* Pictures as a background of a slide. it is obligatory element yet but it could be transparent PNG image.
+* Pictures as a background of a slide.
+It is obligatory element yet but it could be transparent PNG image.
 * Text objects.
 Based on this ThreeJs example https://threejs.org/examples/#webgl_geometry_text.
 Text lives inside paragraph, each paragraph has width and could be aligned `'center'`, `'left'`, `'right'`, `'width'`.
 * Video in MP4 format.
 Pay attention, now my big file 1.mp4 does not exist in this repo yet.
 You should use your file to run this examples or exclude appropriate `<video>` tag from _scenario.xml_.